Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Eunie got annoyed, "Taion, if you've got something to say, then do, or by the Queen's knuckles, I'll slap you."

 "Yes, but...
 Hmm, then again..."
-He clearly wasn't understanding Eunie.
+Confirmation is more important than Queen's knuckles, eh?

 Noah prompted, "What is it, Taion?"